 Black’s Law Dictionary (6th Edition) defines Corpus Delicti as “[t]he fact of a crime having been actually committed.”

 The concept of “crime” is truly a tripartite recipe.
-A crime necessarily consists of three equally necessary parts that need to be present for it to maintain its meaning.
+A crime necessarily consists of three equally necessary parts that need to be present for it to maintain its true meaning.
 The “body” of a crime will always include:

 1) Injury, Loss, or Harm.
 (It must be noted that this ingredient assumes a victim, or victims.)